Myths versus Realities of Babywise. The truth behind the Babywise controversy and what it does say or doesn’t. What On Becoming Babywise Really says.

 - Tuesday: Katrina at Mama’s Organized Chaos talking about the realities of Babywise and the schedule.
 Babywise isn’t imposing a schedule; it is learning the ideal schedule.

 - Wednesday: Shea at The Moses Home will be talking about how having a schedule actually makes her babies MORE flexible.
 Natasha at Let’s Be Brave is talking about how Babywise works for you; you don’t work for Babywise.

 - Thursday: Carrie at Wiley Adventures is talking about how Babywise and Cry It Out do (or don’t) go together.
 Kimberly at Team Cartwright will be discussing how scheduled feedings do not diminish milk supply.

-- Friday: Cole at Twinning Babywise will be discussing the fact that Babywise isn’t just about sleep.
-Emily at The Journey of Parenthood will finish us off talking about how Babywise is very possible with more thank one child.
+- Friday: Emily at The Journey of Parenthood will finish us off talking about how Babywise is very possible with more than one child.
 It isn’t just luck!